Etta Moten Barnett

-Biography
+Life and career

 Early years

 Etta Moten was born in Weimar, Texas, the only child of a Methodist minister, Rev. Freeman F. Moten, and a teacher, his wife, Ida Norman Moten.
 She started singing as a child in the church choir.

 Moten's family put great importance on education, as her parents made sure she was enrolled in good schools no matter where they moved.
 Moten attended Paul Quinn College's secondary school in Waco, Texas.
 She then attended Western University, a historically black college (HBCU) in Quindaro, Kansas, where she studied music.
 To pay her tuition, she joined a quartet on Topeka's WREN radio, performed on the Chautauqua circuit, and spent summers with the Jackson Jubilee Singers.
 She completed her education at the University of Kansas, where she earned a B.A. in voice and drama in 1931.
 She became the first student to present a recital in the campus's newly constructed Hoch Auditorium.
 Moten became a member of Alpha Kappa Alpha sorority.